Reconfigurable quantum fluid molecules of bound states in the continuum: Results

 When the pump is increased above condensation threshold the emission changes dramatically (see Figs.~\ref{fig1}{c,e})~\cite{Ardizzone_Nature2022}.
 The long-lifetime BIC results in enhanced amalgamation polaritons at the lower branch extremum through spontaneous scattering.
-Consequently, at high enough powers, stimulated scattering is triggered into the BIC state where a negative effective mass polariton condensate forms.
+At high enough powers, stimulated scattering is triggered into the BIC state where a negative effective mass polariton condensate forms.
 The pump induced blueshift then attracts polaritons to the spot, effectively confining the condensate.
 This is in contrast to ballistic polariton condensates in planar cavities where most of the condensate converts into large momentum outflowing polaritons~\cite{Alyatkin_NatComm2021}.
 The fundamental mode of the pump-induced trap is shifted into the bandgap and is visibly occupied by polaritons as seen in Figs.~\ref{fig1}{c,e}.
 The corresponding \hsn{PL measured in real space} is shown in Fig.~\ref{fig1}{g}.
-Notice that the fundamental trap mode emits light with an odd-parity (i.e., a dark nodal line at $k_x=0$).
+Notice that the fundamental trap mode emits light with an odd-parity (i.e., a dark nodal line at $k_x=0$) and that the incoherent PL in the upper branch suffers a slight depletion around $k_x\approx0$ because of the localized pumping.

-The polariton dispersion and the modes induced by the excitation beam can be reproduced with a simplistic mean field model in the linear regime.
-Here, we assume that the pump driven exciton reservoir can be treated as a static potential $V(x)$ because of the exciton much heavier mass.
-At low-momentum, and sufficient exciton-photon detuning, the polariton dispersion can be approximated \cn{by} a \hsn{non-Hermitian} 1D Dirac Hamiltonian describing the coupling between almost massless forward and backward propagating polariton modes $\psi_{F,B}$ with velocity $v$ along the waveguide~\cite{Lu_PhotRes2020, Ardizzone_Nature2022},
+\neww{At low momentum, and for sufficiently negative exciton-photon detuning, roughly exceeding half the light-matter Rabi coupling strength, the polariton dispersion can be approximated by a simplistic single-particle model.
+A non-Hermitian 1D Dirac Hamiltonian describing the coupling between massless forward and backward propagating polariton modes $\psi_{F,B}$ with velocity $v$ along the waveguide~\cite{Lu_PhotRes2020, Ardizzone_Nature2022},}